Where are you moving to?

 Surrounding neighborhoods to look for housing also include Pico-Union, Downtown LA, Historic South Central, and Exposition Park.

-How much money do you have to spend on housing each month?
+How much money do you have to spend on USC housing each month?
 Picking out the perfect housing for your upcoming year as a USC student will rely a lot on your budget.

 Remember to account for rent, utilities (electricity, water, sewer), internet, food, entertainment, gas, and school costs.
 Ask a parent for advice so that you don't forget anything.